-Whatever instructions are given by the CPU are recorded and stored in the Program Memory.
-On a usual note, it is also termed as Read-Only Memory (ROM).
-It even stores the data whenever the device is not in functioning mode or is turned off so that there is a stored record of the functions and the implementation of the various actions of the device controls.
-Even on the possibility of a complete reset, there is no alteration of any data.
-The modern modules of Program Memory are actually made up of Electrically Erasable Programmable Read-Only Memory (EEPROM) which is also non-volatile memory.
+On a usual note, it is also termed Read-Only Memory (ROM).
+Even with the possibility of a complete reset, there is no alteration of any data.
+The modern modules of Program Memory are actually made up of Electrically Erasable Programmable Read-Only Memory (EEPROM), which is also non-volatile memory.

 3. Data Memory

 It is in the microcontroller and is totally responsible for the storage of values of temporary data and variables.
 It also stores intermediate results and some other data which are important for the proper functioning of the program.

 These ports are the ones that provide the physical connection of the microcontroller to the world outside.
 Some sensors are present in the ports, and they assist in allowing the input of data from external sources into the microcontroller.
 Mostly, the ports present in the microcontroller function both as input and also as output ports.
 They perform dual functionality.

 The synchronization of data and the flow of the commands need to be sincere and orderly.
 The clock signal helps in this important functioning of the microcontroller.
 The operations thereby run very smoothly.
 It is an integral and important part of the microcontroller and its architecture.
 An additional timing circuit needs to be provided, which has to be in the form of a Crystal.

 6. Analog to Digital Converter (ADC) and Digital to Analog Converter (DAC)